"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Discussion

-\paragraph{Influential example explanations can only be used if local feature importance can be computed:} In particular, some methods such as Permutation Importance and Gini-impurity provide global feature importances (GiFIMs) directly, with no information given on the importance of a feature for the prediction of a particular instance (LiFIM).
+\paragraph{Guarantees of completeness:} Prototype methods capture a \textit{sufficient} set of differences between the two datasets but do not necessarily capture \textit{all} differences between the datasets.
+In other words, there may be other ways the datasets differ that are not captured by a single prototype model.
+This may not be problematic in some cases, since we may only need to see the main differences.
+In our current framework, users could iteratively run our algorithm in an explain-then-mitigate loop to find out more differences.
+Although fully delineating the differences between datasets may not be immediately necessary for practical purposes, it presents a promising avenue for future research.\\ \paragraph{Influential example explanations can only be used if local feature importance can be computed:} Some methods such as permutation importance and Gini-impurity provide global feature importances (GiFIMs) directly, with no information given on the importance of a feature for the prediction of a particular instance (LiFIM).
 Because our explanation technique relies on a) computing GiFIMs as an aggregate of LiFIMs, and b) computing influences from LiFIMs, methods that skip this step will not be compatible with our technique.
-Future work could seek to implement fast computation of influential example explanations in these situations to generalise to broader types of feature importance measures.
+Future work will seek to implement this explanation in scenarios where only a global feature importance metric is provided.

+\paragraph{Influential example explanations may require access to a Rashomon set:} In our version of influential example explanations, we were considering features that were important across the entire set of near optimal models (i.e., the Rashomon set).
+We also evaluated decision trees as the model class, however, other the method can easily be adaptable to other model classes.
+The only caveat is that it can be expensive to compute this set, especially for datasets with many features and with more complex model classes.
+In these situations, a useful proxy metric can be to examine an easily computable subset of representative models rather than the entire Rashomon set (e.g., collecting all empirical risk minimizers trained on bootstrapped versions of the data).

+\paragraph{AUCC score:} The AUCC score is a useful metric to evaluate the coverage of the prototypes.
+It is worth noting that the score could be trivially maximized when the model learns a trivial solution that aligns every single sample to prototypes regardless of content (even though we offer optional learning targets that regularize against this behavior) or when the user chooses an unreasonably large number of prototypes as the hyperparameter.
+The AUCC score should be interpreted along with the visualization of the prototype neighborhood and, optionally, the visualization of the latent space.